go101/immutable-value-proposal/README.md

 The current constant value concpet is extended.
 * `{self_modifiable: true}` values (variables) are declared with `var`.
-* `{self_modifiable: false}` values (constants) are declared with `const` A constant must be bound a value in its declaration.
+* `{self_modifiable: false}` values (constants) are declared with `const` As always, a named constant must be bound a value in its declaration.
    Constants can be values of any type, not limited to values of basic types.
    Please note that, although a constant itself can't be modified, the values referenced by the constant might be modifiable.
    (Much like JavaScript `const` values and Java `final` values.)
-   As always, a named constant must be bound to a value in its declaration.

 Most intermediate results in Go should be viewed as constant values, including function returns, operator operation evaluation results,